numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - lim h->0, df/dx
     - Derivatives can in turn help us evaluate limits

+- L'Hôpital's Rule - Intuitive Understanding:
+    - Let's think about any two functions f(x) and g(x) which both equal 0 at some common value x=a
+    - Their ratio at that value is 0/0 which is undefined
+    - Why does comparing derivatives work?
+        - When we zoom in on smooth curves near a point, they look like straight lines.
+Those straight lines are the tangent lines, with slopes equal to the derivatives
+        - Key geometric insight - For lines through the origin:
+            - Consider two lines through the origin with different slopes (say slope₁ = 3, slope₂ = 1)
+            - Pick any vertical line at position x (say x = 2)
+            - Line 1 reaches height: 3 * 2 = 6
+            - Line 2 reaches height: 1 * 2 = 2
+            - Ratio of heights: 6/2 = 3
+            - Ratio of slopes: 3/1 = 3
+            - They are equal because both heights are: slope * distance
+            - The distance cancels when you take the ratio: (slope₁ * x)/(slope₂ * x) = slope₁/slope₂
+        - Why does this ONLY work for lines through the origin?
+            - Both functions have to equal y=0 at x=a
+            - Because that's when we get the indeterminate form 0/0 that we need L'Hôpital's rule to resolve
+            - Without the 0/0 form, the tangent lines have non-zero y-intercepts that prevent the distance terms from canceling
+            - For lines NOT through the origin (y = 3x + 5 and y = x + 2):
+                - The constant terms (+5, +2) don't cancel out
+                - Ratio of heights ≠ ratio of slopes
+            - Also, if f(a) ≠ 0 or g(a) ≠ 0, we can just plug in directly:
+                - If f(a) = 5 and g(a) = 2, then f(a)/g(a) = 5/2

+    - Connecting to L'Hôpital:
+        - Near x=a where f(a)=0 and g(a)=0:
+            - The function f(x) is approximated by its tangent line:
+                - f(x) ≈ f'(a) * (x-a)
+            - The function g(x) is approximated by its tangent line:
+                - g(x) ≈ g'(a) * (x-a)
+            - Therefore the ratio is:
+                - f(x)/g(x) ≈ f'(a)(x-a) / g'(a)(x-a) = f'(a)/g'(a)
+            - The (x-a) terms cancel, leaving just the ratio of derivatives
+            - Because these approximations get more and more accurate as x gets closer to a, this ratio of derivatives gives the precise value for the limit
+    - Formal Statement of L'Hôpital's Rule:
+        - When lim(x→a) f(x) = 0 and lim(x→a) g(x) = 0 (giving us 0/0), and both derivatives exist at a with g'(a) ≠ 0, then:
+            - lim(x→a) f(x)/g(x) = f'(a)/g'(a)
+    - L'Hôpital's rule works when:
+        - Both functions approach 0 (the 0/0 problem)
+        - Both functions are smooth enough at that point to have derivatives
+            - Derivatives must exist (the curve is smooth enough to draw a tangent line)
+            - No derivative means that the rule is not applicable (there's a sharp corner, cusp, or vertical tangent where you can't define a unique slope)
+        - The bottom function's derivative isn't also zero (otherwise we'd just have the same problem again)
+        - The rule also works for ∞/∞ forms and can be applied multiple times if needed

+- Real example:
-    - For the function sin(πx) / x²-1, consider the graphs sin(πx) and x²-1 separately:
+    - For the function sin(πx)/x²-1, consider the graphs sin(πx) and x²-1 separately:
-        - Focus on what happens on both graphs around x=1
-        - They are both 0 at that point, crossing the x-axis
+        - Around x=1, both graphs are both crossing the x-axis at that point
+        - What matters is that both functions cross the x-axis (meaning that y=0) at the same x-value (x=1)
+        - A quotient function has a hole (removable discontinuity) wherever both the numerator and denominator equal zero at the same point, creating the 0/0 indeterminate form
-        - Remember we are looking for the derivative of their composite function at that point
+        - Remember we are looking for the derivative of the quotient function at that point

     - Let's first consider sin(πx):
         - Just like when plugging in a specific value near 1, like 1.00001, let's zoom in on that point and consider a tiny nudge dx away from it
         - The value of sin(πx) changes by some amount.
 The change in output caused by the nudge dx to the input, is approximately d(sin(πx)) ≈ derivative * dx.
 We use d(sin(πx)) to denote this infinitesimal change, similar to how we wouldd write dy for a generic function y
         - Next, we take the derivative of d(sin(πx))
         - Using the chain rule, the derivative evaluates to cos(πx)·π, so the change in sin(πx) is approximately π·cos(πx)·dx (differential notation)
-        - How is π the derivative of πx?
+            - Reminder: How is π the derivative of πx?
                 - For d/dx cx where c is any constant, the derivative equals c
                 - Think about the basic derivative rule: d/dx x = 1
                 - This means "the rate of change of x with respect to x is 1" (for every 1 unit x increases, the function increases by 1)
                 - Now multiply by a constant (when we have πx instead of just x, for every 1 unit x increases, the function increases by π * 1)
                 - Therefore d/dx πx = π
                 - Using the constant multiple rule: d/dx(c f(x)) = c d/dx(f(x))
                 - Another example: d/dx 5x = 5
                 - Analogy: Imagine x represents time in hours, and πx represents distance traveled by a car moving at constant speed π meters per hour.
 The derivative (rate of change) is just the speed: π meters per hour

     - So now we have a general derivative formula: the derivative of d(sin(πx)) which is cos(πx) π dx
         - This formula tells us the rate of change at any point x along the curve